kpister/cse130-summer19-b/docs/lectures/week1/index.md

 there are many other tutorials on the Internet.

 Dave Herman's [Effective JavaScript](http://effectivejs.com/) is very good reference that covers a lot of the JavaScript intricacies.
-You will not this for the class, but if you end up writing JavaScript code in the outside world, this book is must-read.
+You will not need this for the class, but if you end up writing JavaScript code in the outside world, this book is must-read.

 ### Additional resources/reading for the curious